 The amiable nature of its owner will make you feel like at home from the moment you step in.
 His daily menu will give you the strength to master one of the most popular hikes form Ponta do Sol to Chã de Igreja.

-We stayed in Cantinho de Amizade, an apparthotel situated above a same named restaurant.
-It’s food is delicious, but at our surprise, they took the kitchen out of the apartment.
+I stayed in Cantinho de Amizade, an apparthotel situated above the same named restaurant.
+It’s food is delicious, but at my surprise, they took the kitchen out of the apartment.

 Disclaimer: This posts contains affiliate links.
 In case you purchase one of the items, I’ll receive a small commission.
 The price remains the same for you.